 When is the best time to remove the calf from the dam?

-Firstly you have to decide if you’re going to rear the calves artificially.
+First you have to decide if you’re going to rear the calves artificially.
 If so, when possible, remove the calf from the cow within 12 hours of birth and place it in a warm building before it can form an attachment.
-It should have been well fed, so leave it for 12 hours without anything to drink and then train it to suck from a warmed teat.
+It should have been well-fed, so leave it for 12 hours without anything to drink and then train it to suck from a warmed teat.
 If it has not drunk, give it about half a gallon of colostrum immediately.

 Calves grow better when grazed without their dams on slightly less and/or poorer pastures, partly because the dams select the best forage, competing with the calves.

-Another way is to select the same cows to be used each year to rear the calves, drafting them into a pen at each milking and letting the calves in to suck — initially twice a day, then once a day after all calves are three weeks old.
+Another way is to select the same cows each year to rear the calves, drafting them into a pen at each milking and letting the calves in to suck — initially twice a day, then once a day after all calves are three weeks old.

 Check all calves to ensure that they are getting enough milk.
-The cows chosen must be ones that don’t fret all day, kept in a small enough pen so they don’t kick the calves and will let their milk down to machines after weaning.
+The cows you chose must be ones that don’t fret all day while kept in a small enough pen so they don’t kick the calves and will let their milk down to machines after weaning.
 With this system there is no bonding or favoring.
 Be sure to check every few days for mastitis.
-The farm must be such that the calves can be grazed completely away from the cows, during feeding and after weaning, for several months or up to a year if possible.
+The farm must be such that the calves can graze completely away from the cows, during feeding and after weaning, for several months or up to a year if possible.
 Otherwise sucking from any cow in sight can occur.

 In addition to being calmer, do older cows produce better colostrum than first calvers?